Node Install - Docker Image

 a8c3b80228c47a7feabf0dcbee89cbd6a2d5abbe80ec7b2a61fc86ed246bfbd7

 Each node container runs 500 scanning threads.
-So for each node container you add onto the system you expand scanning capacity by 500 threads.
+For each node container added onto the system the scanning capacity will be expanded by 500 threads.

 Run the following command to see all of the running node containers on a host: